Cognitive Science Undergraduate Program

 Cognitive Science Minor

-Cognitive Science is the interdisciplinary study of mind and intelligence, bringing together course content from:
+Cognitive Science is the interdisciplinary study of mind and intelligence, bringing together insights from fields such as:

-Psychology, Linguistics, Artificial Intelligence, Anthropology, Communication Disorders, Neuroscience, and Philosophy.
+Psychological Sciences, Linguistics, Artificial Intelligence, Language, Anthropology, Communication Disorders, Neuroscience, Philosophy, and Speech, Language and Hearing Sciences.

 While available with any undergraduate major, the minor in Cognitive Science is especially appropriate for majors in the fields listed above.